-Many patients are told that they have bone spurs, or osteophytes, in their back or neck.
+Many patients are told that they have bone spurs, or osteophytes in their back or neck.
 Bone spurs are simply an indication that there are increased forces on the joints of the spine.
-In response to this over time, the body remodels bone.
+With increased forces on the intervertebral discs and facet joints in the spine, instability may occur as well.
+In response to this over time, the body remodels bone to decrease the stress on the joints or to increase surface area to prevent the instability.

-Most patients with mild or moderate nerve compression from bone spurs can manage their symptoms effectively with non-operative back care including: rest, activity modification, physical and manual therapy, medications, and injection therapy.
-If these treatments do not alleviate symptoms surgical intervention may be considered.
+Most patients with mild or moderate nerve compression from the bone spurs can manage symptoms effectively with non-surgical care including: rest, activity modification, spine-specialized physical therapy, medications and injection therapy.
+If these treatments do not alleviate symptoms, surgical intervention may be considered.